More

 1. Increases Staff Productivity

-Web content filtering in offices serves to filter non-work related content such as social media websites or other websites unrelated to work or considered distractions.
+Cloud based content filtering systems in offices serves to filter non-work related content such as social media websites or other websites unrelated to work or considered distractions.
 They take up a vast amount of employees’ time, decreasing staff productivity levels.

 2. Improves Internet Bandwidth